2022 Paria diving disaster: Investigation and litigation

 Paria admitted they had no rescue plan, citing that they had 'no legal responsibility to rescue the men'.
 Further external attempts to save the men were reportedly blocked by Paria with arguments being made that the divers could not be rescued safely.

-In November 2023, the Commission of Enquiry found that "Paria's negligence could be characterised as gross negligence and consequently criminal".
-They recommended that the Director of Public Prosecutions "consider charging Paria with what is commonly known as Corporate Manslaughter."
-In September 2024, charges were filed against the managers of Paria, and Land and Marine Contracting Services Ltd., a company contracted by Paria to repair the pipeline.
+The Commission of Enquiry's report, released in November 2023 found that "Paria's negligence could be characterised as gross negligence and consequently criminal".
+Additionally, the Commission of Enquiry examined the responses and actions of both the Paria Fuel Trading Company and LMCS and determined that both parties had a duty to protect and aid for the safety of the victims.
+In their report, the Commission cited around 11 points during the incident in which they deemed Paria liable for their lack of initiative and resolve to make proper rescue efforts.
+They recommended that the Director of Public Prosecutions "consider charging Paria with what is commonly known as Corporate Manslaughter".